nikerego/optimizing-ml-pipeline/README.md

 accuracy of 90.88% while AutoML (VotingEnsemble) model came in with an accuracy of 91.88%.
 The HyperDrive architecture is highly customizable to tune one model allowing a user to explore configurations of sampling, early stopping and parameter tuning while
-AutoML tends to be a more robust approach to explore a wide variety of models to gauge overall performance with minimal modifications to code.
+AutoML tends to be a more robust approach to explore a wide variety of models to gauge overall performance with minimal modifications to any code.
 There is a very slight difference in accuracy (1 percentage point).
 This could be because the VotingEnsemble might fit the data slightly better as compared to the logistic regression given it is an ensemble method.

 ## Future work